wkoszek/me/blog/source/blog/2014-05-24-book-people-are-idiots.md

 ---
-title:	People Are Idiots and I Can Prove It!
+title:	"People Are Idiots and I Can Prove It!"
 auth:	Larry Winget
 read:	2014-05-24
 ---